Francis Brinley: Later life and death

-Personal life, family and legacy
+Personal life and legacy

 As noted by American historian Oswaldo Rodriguez Roque, Brinley "passed [most of] his life rather uneventfully".
 His personal life and financial activities were supported by Brinley's familial connection to Nathaniel Byfield, an English-born jurist who served as the speaker of the Massachusetts General Court from 1693 to 1694 and was "one of the most important and best-connected men in the colony"; Byfield was the maternal grandfather of Deborah.
 When Byfield died in 1733, his last will and testament left his estate to Brinley and Deborah, vastly increasing their wealth.

 Brinley also engaged in several philanthropic ventures over the course of his life; according to Unitarian clergyman Henry Wilder Foote, he "was of a liberal and hospital nature".
 In 1724, Brinley became a member of the Boston Episcopal Charitable Society, a charitable organization established to distribute charity to impoverished members of the Church of England living in Boston.
 He also frequently made large donations to King's Chapel, an independent Christian Unitarian church built in 1754, which like Datchet House was also constructed in the neoclassical style.

 After Brinley's death, the paintings he had commissioned from Smibert and the silverware he inherited from his grandfather were eventually acquired by several prominent museums.
 In 1962, the Metropolitan Museum of Art purchased the portraits of Brinley and his wife from a New York company; the paintings had been in the Brinley family's possession until 1878.
 Brinley's personal collection of silverware was sold by his descendants in 1878, and was eventually purchased by the Winterthur Museum, Garden and Library estate in Winterthur, New Castle County, Delaware.

 Of Brinley's seven children, Thomas went on to play a role during the American Revolution.
 After graduating from Harvard College in 1744, Thomas settled down in Boston and started working as a merchant.
 In 1774, his name was included in a petition of merchants to Governor Thomas Hutchinson expressing their loyalty to the British Crown; Thomas also signed a similar petition to British Army general Thomas Gage in 1775.
 When the American Revolutionary War broke out in 1776, Thomas fled from Boston to England via Nova Scotia as a Loyalist, dying there in 1778.